StorjOld/downstream-node/README.md

 $ apt-get -y install mysql-server
 ```

-Get libcrypto which is required for some dependencies of downstream-node.
+Get libcrypto and libgmp which is required for some dependencies of downstream-node.

 ```
-$ apt-get install libcrypto++-dev
+$ apt-get -y install libcrypto++-dev libgmp-dev
 ```

 Get `downstream-node`: